Chausath Yogini Temple, Bhedaghat: Yogini images

 The temple contains stone images of the yoginis; among them are Kamada ("Giver of Sexual Love"), whose image includes a yonipuja, worship of the yoni.
 The 81 images include 8 Matrikas, Mother goddesses, from an earlier time; one of them is Chandika, who is depicted riding a human corpse in a cremation ground.
 Three niches are now occupied by male gods, namely a dancing Ganesh and two Shivad, most likely from the central shrine as originally constructed.
 The yogini images that once occupied those niches have been lost, like many of the surviving but badly damaged yogini images heavily vandalised.
 Most of the images have had their faces broken; some survive only from the waist down.
 One image, that of the horse-faced yogini Erudi, survives in perfect condition.

 The scholar of Indian and South Asian art Vidya Dehejia writes that the yoginis form a "statuesque seated group", rather over life-size; she describes them as "mature, voluptuous beauties, generously endowed with ample hips and heavy melon-like breasts".
 They are naked down to the waist, adorned with many earrings, necklaces, garlands, armlets, and bracelets.
-On their hips they bear a "jewelled girdle" which supports a flimsy ankle-length skirt.
+On their hips, they bear a "jewelled girdle" which supports a flimsy ankle-length skirt.
 Each has a halo and from 4 to 18 arms, both attributes of divinity; their faces are dignified and majestic, unsmiling.
 The "regal presence" of the yoginis suggests to Dehejia that the yoginis are either acolytes or directly aspects of Devi, the Great Goddess.
 Both Kamada and Sarvatomukhi are names of Devi; the Sarvatomukhi image has three faces, with large teeth, bristling hair, a garland of skulls, and a terrifying aspect.
 Each yogini image is carved from a rectangular slab of stone with several smaller figures on the base, an ornate throne, and flying deities above.
 The slab's base contains a label chiselled into the stone; each slab stands on a stone pedestal.
 The smaller figures are mostly in scenes of cremation grounds, with what White calls "flesh-eating ghouls" along with scavenging jackals and birds.
 Human yoginis and their male counterparts, yogeshvaris, are depicted, but with few or no indications of sexual practices: there are some thin ithyphallic male figures.
 Many of the human yoginis are shown eating severed human limbs.

 The 81 yoginis are described in the Mula Chakra of the Sri Matottara Tantra, which survives in manuscript form in Nepal.
 It tells of 9 Matrikas (not the usual 8); each is counted as a yogini, and leads a group of 8 other yoginis, so that there are 9 groups of 9.
 The inscriptions identify six of the Matrikas as Varahi, Brahmani, Maheshvari, Indrani, and Vaishnavi, along with Chandika who is not usually included as a Matrika but is named in the Mula Chakra.
-Dehejia suggests that two of the heavily damaged images may be of Chamunda and Mahalakshmi, and that an image of Kaumari found at another site, Mandla, looks as if it was one of the Bheraghat yoginis.
+Dehejia suggests that two of the heavily damaged images may be of Chamunda and Mahalakshmi and that image of Kaumari found at another site, Mandla, looks as if it was one of the Bhedaghat yoginis.